 About Stephen Murphy-Shigematsu

 Author of books, articles, and essays in English and Japanese, Dr. Murphy-Shigematsu writes about multicultural perspectives on mindfulness, identity, and citizenship.
 His stories of healing and human development have been hailed as “beautifully written," "deeply moving," "groundbreaking,” and "revolutionary."
 Bridging literary and social science genres, his writing is both scholarly and accessible to a wide audience.
 His latest book is From Mindfulness to Heartfulness: Transforming Self and Society with Compassion.
-He is the author of When Half Is Whole and Multicultural Encounters; and coauthor of Synergy, Healing, and Empowerment.
-His books in Japanese include Amerasian Children; and the Stanford University Mindfulness Classroom.
+He is the author of When Half Is Whole and Multicultural Encounters; and coauthor of Synergy, Healing, and Empowerment, and several books in Japanese.